davidsowerby/kaytee-test/README.md

-# simplycd-test
+# kaytee-test

-Used for functional testing of [simplycd](https://github.com/davidsowerby/simplycd) and [simplycd-agent](https://github.com/davidsowerby/simplycd-agent)
+Used for functional testing of [kaytee-agent](https://github.com/davidsowerby/kaytee-agent) and [kaytee-plugin](https://github.com/davidsowerby/kaytee-plugin)